cde-ev/cdedb2/doc/source/Introduction_VM.rst

 page.
 This overwrites all data of your event in the online instance with data from the offline VM (potentially deleting things).

-You can test the offline deployment without locking the online instance and then directly scrapping your offline test instance to see whether there are any pitfalls.
+.. note:: You can test the offline deployment to see whether there are any pitfalls.
+Simply do not lock the online instance.
+You have to dispose of your trial offline instance of course.